Student Services

 Step 4: External appeal

-A student who is not satisfied with the outcome of their appeal with SANS Technology Institute may elevate the complaint (except for complaints about grades or student conduct violations), within two years of the incident, to the following external bodies.
+A student who is not satisfied with the outcome of their formal complaint with SANS Technology Institute may elevate the complaint (except for complaints about grades or student conduct violations), within two years of the incident, to the following external bodies.

 Students should be aware that, as per SANS Technology Institute, MHEC, and SARA agreement, complaints against an institution operating under SARA must first go through the institution's own procedures.
 Complaints regarding student grades or student conduct violations are governed entirely by institutional policy and the laws of MHEC.